dmwit/limph/README.md

 where it is not quite clear what is input and output.

 We expect all the elaboration be come from the use of the subtyping judgement.

+Notes from July 7:

+Can we implement the case of the ≤ judgement that we need?
+Here are two functions which kindof do it:

+fun1 : Given T and m, output the best substitution s and best types T1, T2 such that either T ≤ T1->m T2 or T ≤ m (T1 -> m T2).

+fun1 ( T1->T2, m) = T1 and mT2 , null substitution
+fun1 ( n T, m) = check n≤m and output fun3(T, m)
+fun1 ( a , m) =  output substitution a := b (T1 -> m T2)
+fun1 (otherwise) = fail

+fun3 : Given T and M, output the best T1, T2 such that T ≤ T1 -> m T2
+fun3 ( T1->T2, m) = T1 and m T2, null substitution
+fun3 ( a, m) = output substitution a := (T1 -> m T2)
+fun3 ( otherwise) = fail

+The problem here is the type variable b, which is applied as a type constructor, but ranges over either type constructors or the identity type function.
+This seems like a very special case of higher-order unification...